 - Pull extractors (CDX, HDFS, YARN, Oozie, HMS).
-The extractor requests metadata from the service about every 10 minutes.
-The CDX extractor pulls metadata from S3. - Push extractors (Spark, Impala, Hive Server 2, Sqoop).
-The service saves metadata to the local file system for every operation; the Cloudera Manager agent running on the same host passes the metadata to Navigator Metadata Server about every five seconds. - 2.
-Navigator indexes each data asset and operation.
+The extractor requests metadata from the service about every 10 minutes, assuming there is not already an extraction in progress.
+The CDX extractor pulls metadata from - Push extractors (Spark, Impala, Hive Server 2, Sqoop).
+The service saves metadata to the local file system for every operation; the Cloudera Manager agent running on the same host passes the metadata to Navigator Metadata Server about every five seconds.